Albuquerque–Santa Fe–Los Alamos combined statistical area

-The Albuquerque–Santa Fe–Las Vegas combined statistical area (known as the Santa Fe–Española combined statistical area until 2013) is made up of eight counties in north central New Mexico.
+The Albuquerque–Santa Fe–Los Alamos combined statistical area (known as the Santa Fe–Española combined statistical area until 2013) is made up of eight counties in north central New Mexico.
 The combined statistical area consists of the Albuquerque and Santa Fe metropolitan statistical areas, and the Las Vegas, Los Alamos, and Española micropolitan statistical areas.
 The 2013 delineations included the Grants micropolitan statistical area, but it was removed in the 2018 revisions.
 As of the 2020 census, the CSA had a population of 1,162,523.
 Roughly 56% of New Mexico's residents live in this area.
 Prior to the 2013 redefinitions, the CSA consisted only of the Santa Fe metropolitan statistical area and the Española micropolitan statistical area.
 The total land area of the Albuquerque–Santa Fe–Las Vegas combined statistical area in the 2013 definition is 26,421 sqmi.